Student performing equation on a chalkboard

 Students may wish to consult with an advisor in the School of Education Student Services office, 139 Education Building, to discuss course selection and other issues related to this field of study.
 Current students can schedule a Student Services appointment online through the Starfish app in MyUW.
 Appointments can also be made through email at studentservices@education.wisc.edu, by calling 608-262-1651, or in person.

-Upon completion, the subject area of the minor will be posted on the UW-Madison transcript.
-Students will not receive an additional certification or license in the subject area as was possible prior to fall, 2022 program admission.
-The Wisconsin Department of Public Instruction does not offer content licenses in association with the K-9 educator license.
+Upon completion, the subject area of the minor will be posted on the UW–Madison transcript.
+Students will not receive an additional certification or license in the subject area.
+The Wisconsin Department of Public Instruction does not offer content licenses in association with the Elementary Education or Special Education teaching licenses.

-This minor is intended for Elementary Education majors wishing to enhance their content preparation in mathematics and science.
-It is particularly suitable for Elementary Education majors who intend to teach mathematics and science in the middle school.
+This minor is intended for Elementary Education and Elementary Education and Special Education majors wishing to enhance their content preparation in mathematics and science.
+It is particularly suitable for students who intend to teach mathematics and science in the middle school.

 A minimum cumulative grade point average of 2.75 is required, based on all minor coursework taken on the UW–Madison campus.